Skip to content

 WorkPatternUpdate_HourlyRateOnly

-If the employee's work week size or individual day size has changed, update and check the following:
+If the work week hours or individual day size has changed, update the hours and check the following:

 In the Standard Pay Tab: